EmmanuelaJoy/pizza-website/README.md

 ## Author's Information

-This project was developed by Emmanuela Joy a software development student at Moringa School.
+This project was developed by Emmanuela Joy.
 Click on [Emmanuela Joy ](https://github.com/EmmanuelaJoy) to find the link to my Github Site.

 ## Setup Instructions